NREL/HPC/docs/Documentation/Systems/Vermilion/modules.md

 source /nopt/nrel/apps/210929a/myenv.2110041605
 ```

+!!! note
-**NOTE:  You may want to add this line to your .bashrc file so modules are available at login.**
+    You may want to add this line to your .bashrc file so modules are available at login.

 After sourcing this file you will have access to a set of modules.
 These can be listed using the following command: